chase-moskal/xiome/legal.md

 # xiome.io cookie policy

-we store some cookies locally in users' web browsers, to keep them logged in, and to store their preferences for various components and features
+we store some cookies (localStorage) locally in users' web browsers, to keep them logged in, and to store their preferences for various components and features